ravendb/book/Sharding/Sharding.md

 > **Increasing the Range property is a Safe operation**
 >
 > Unlike most content based sharding changes, increasing the value of the `Range` property is a Safe operation to do.
-> Let's assume that your started out with the shard configuration shown in Listing XYZ.1.
+> Let's assume that you started out with the shard configuration shown in Listing XYZ.1.
 Over time, you realized that
 > some of your customers have a *lot* of orders (congrats, what a great problem to have).
 You are running into issues
 > with an obese shard.
 >